dfelinto/blender-manual/manual/modeling/modifiers/nodes/index.rst

 Nodes
 *****

-Nodes can be used to modify the objects' geometries in more complex ways.
+Nodes can be used to change an object's geometry in a more complex way than regular modifiers.
-To use that add a new :doc:`Geometry Nodes Modifier </modeling/modifiers/generate/geometry_nodes>`.
+To use them add a :doc:`Geometry Nodes Modifier </modeling/modifiers/generate/geometry_nodes>`.

-This will create a :doc:`Node Group </interface/controls/nodes/groups>` with the geometry input and output.
-Those are respectively what is received and passed to the previous and next modifier in the stack.

 .. figure:: /images/modeling_modifiers_nodes_properties.png

-   Node group properties exposed in the modifier stack.
+   The properties of a Geometry Nodes modifier in the modifier stack.

-Any extra group input is exposed in the modifier itself, and can have unique values even if the node group is shared among multiple modifiers.

 Attribute